apache/spark/docs/sql-programming-guide.md

 <div data-lang="python"  markdown="1">

-For some cases (for example, the structure of records is encoded in a string or a text dataset will be parsed and fields will be projected differently for different users), it is desired to create `SchemaRDD` with a programmatically way.
-It can be done with three steps.
+When a dictionary of kwargs cannot be defined ahead of time (for example, the structure of records is encoded in a string, or a text dataset will be parsed and fields will be projected differently for different users), a `SchemaRDD` can be created programmatically with three steps.

 1. Create an RDD of tuples or lists from the original RDD;
 2. Create the schema represented by a `StructType` matching the structure of